$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Introduction

 \end{thm}

-\begin{ex} Figure \ref{fig:semi-balanced_ex} shows a semi-balanced digraph in its left panel, and four spanning trees on panels 2 through 5 that form a dissecting tree set.
-To check that this is so, note that these are exactly the Jaeger trees (see Section \ref{s:neg} for the definition) of the digraph if we choose the ribbon structure induced by the positive orientation of the plane, moreover, the base vertex is the lower left vertex and the base edge is the one connecting the lower left vertex to the lower right vertex \cite[Theorem 5.8]{semibalanced}.
+\begin{ex} Figure \ref{fig:semi-balanced_ex} shows a semi-balanced digraph in its left panel, and four spanning trees in panels 2 through 5 that form a dissecting tree set.
+To check that this is so, note that these are exactly the Jaeger trees (see subsection \ref{ss:embedding_passivities} for the definition) of the digraph if we choose the ribbon structure induced by the positive orientation of the plane, moreover, the base vertex is the lower left vertex and the base edge is the one connecting the lower left and lower right vertices \cite[Theorem 5.8]{semibalanced}.
 In fact, our set of four trees is even triangulating \cite[Theorem 1.1]{KM}.

 For the edge ordering indicated in the figure, the trees $T_1,T_2,T_3,T_4$ have internal semi-passivities $1,0,2,1$, respectively.
 Hence the $h^*$-polynomial of the root polytope is $x^2+2x+1$. \end{ex}